100% Online On Campus

 Click here to view the minimum English language proficiency test scores

-*NOTE: The GRE requirement is required for the TESOL program applicants, but it has been waived for Summer and Fall 2020 terms only.
+*NOTE: The TESOL program is waiving the GRE scores for the MEd applicants through Summer 2022.
 Please contact the department if you have any additional questions about the GRE requirement.

 Stand Alone: Yes